What to see in Rome

 No visit to Rome is complete without seeing its magnificent Colosseum, a vast amphitheater with seating for 55,000 that was designed as a horse racing circuit and arena for animal fighting and gladiatorial battles.
 After its completion, spectacular 100-day celebrations were organized as part of the opening ceremony in 72 BCE.
 Its name is believed to come from Nero's enormous statue of Colossus that stood close by.

-- each Thursday and Saturday night
+since May until November, each Thursday and Saturday night

 FOCUS ON ROMA ART: